awyspr/fieldnotes-blog/x2026-04-14-awsmp-ui-vs-disco-api.md

 _MORE NOTES HERE_

-What the API does NOT provide: Ranked search position (no rank integer in response — sorting by RELEVANCE exists but no per-item rank), AI overview text, screenshots,
+What the API does NOT provide: Ranked search position (no rank integer in response — sorting by RELEVANCE exists but no per-item rank),

 The Discovery API doesn't provide very much support for seller info either - you can get the ID.
 In the browser you can drill down and see a profile of the seller. seller bio/profile body, seller catalog product list, AgentMode results, individual review text, product overviewText (the long-form prose block), the AWSMP prodviewId URL slug directly (unconfirmed until spike runs).